ballelio/ballelio/wp-content/plugins/font-awesome/readme.txt

 [Font Awesome Pro](https://fontawesome.com/pro) subscribers who want to enable Pro icons on their WordPress sites, must first [add their allowed domains](https://fontawesome.com/account/domains) before enabling the "Use Pro" option on the plugin's settings page.

 == Changelog ==

+= 4.0.0-rc12 =

+* Bug fix: Fix loading of admin page assets when removal of unregistered clients is enabled.
+This bug has been hiding under a rock for a while. rc11 turned over the rock, and this bug scurried out.

+= 4.0.0-rc11 =

+* Bug fix: enqueue Font Awesome assets in admin and login areas, not just in the front end

+= 4.0.0-rc10 =

+* Attempt to fix a problem where the admin settings is sometimes being confused by unexpected output from the WordPress server.
+This condition has been reported when certain other plugins are active, and (possibly) when PHP output buffering works differently than this plugin expects.

 = 4.0.0-rc9 =